Ecclesiastical Divorces

 The system of annulments has been one that evolved in the life of the Church.
 Prior to the evolution of this system, there were differing opinions as to how to deal with divorced and remarried Christians.
 The Eastern system of ecclesiastical divorces was one such attempt to deal with this problem.

-Ecclesiastic divorces were very rare, and were only granted after thorough investigations.
-They were not an everyday occurance.
-During the first millenium, the Eastern ecclesiastical divorce system was not considered an obstacle to unity.
-Of course, the theological understanding of the Catholic Church has developed considerably since the first millenium.
+Ecclesiastic divorces were rare, and were only granted after investigations.
+They were not an everyday occurrence.
+During the first millennium, the Eastern ecclesiastical divorce system was not considered an obstacle to unity.
+Of course, the theological understanding of the Catholic Church has developed considerably since the first millennium.

-In the event of a Catholic/Orthodox reunion, I imagine that the Orthodox will have to adopt the annulment system.
-Although the theology is different, in PRACTICE an ecclesiastical divorce is almost identical to an annulment.
-But it is the theological difference that is the problem.
+In the event of a Catholic/Orthodox reunion, this issue will have to be worked through.
+Although the theology is different, in practice an ecclesiastical divorce is similar to an annulment.
+But it is the underlying theological difference that is the problem.

-Is it correct to conclude that the teaching of the Catholic Church has changed from what it was in the fourth century and later to permit ecclesiastical divorces, to what it is today, whereby it is taught that ecclesiastical divorces are not permitted?
+Is it correct to conclude that the teaching of the Catholic Church has changed on ecclesiastical divorces?

 Ecclesiastical divorces were one attempt to handle the problem in a firm yet sensitive manner.
 The annulment system was another attempt, which didn’t actually evolve into its present form until later.
 In both cases the Church taught the objective evil of divorce, but was searching for a way to pastorally re-integrate the victims of divorce into the life of the Church.
 In the end the annulment system won the day.
 The Eastern Orthodox Church ceased being in communion with the Catholic Church in 1054 AD, so they are still using the previous system that dominated in the East.